Gone (NSYNC song): Music video

 The music video for "Gone" was directed by Herb Ritts and filmed in August 2001.
 It debuted on TRL on September 26, 2001.
 The video is shot in black-and-white, but opens and closes with sepia-toned scenes of a silent film depicting Timberlake as a Charlie Chaplin-esque figure who tries to woo his love interest.
 The main part of the video depicts Timberlake singing in an empty house with his bandmates.
-Scenes of the guys singing are intercut with Timberlake's flashbacks to happier times with a former girlfriend, played by Croatian model Korina Longin.
+Scenes of the group singing are intercut with Timberlake's flashbacks to happier times with a former girlfriend, played by Croatian model Korina Longin.
 These flashbacks include Timberlake celebrating his girlfriend's birthday at a party with NSYNC, painting his girlfriend's toenails, gifting her a necklace, and rolling around in the grass kissing.

-"Gone" was the first NSYNC video to center Timberlake, with Jon O'Brien of Billboard writing, "Herb Ritts' brooding monochrome promo highlighted even further how much Timberlake had outgrown his bandmates."
+"Gone" was the first NSYNC video to center on Timberlake, with Jon O'Brien of Billboard writing, "Herb Ritts' brooding monochrome promo highlighted even further how much Timberlake had outgrown his bandmates."
 As Timberlake would go on to launch a successful solo career the following year, writers have noted the music video foreshadowed the band's future and Timberlake's solo ascent.
-The video became *NSYNC's tenth number 1 video for TRL.
+The video became *NSYNC's tenth number 1 video for Total Request Live.
 The video received spins on BET's 106 & Park, making NSYNC the only all-white group to ever get rotation on the show.
 "Gone" was nominated for Video of the Year at the 2002 MTV Video Music Awards, but lost to "Without Me" by Eminem.

 Live performances

 "Gone" was performed live at the 2001 Billboard Music Awards, the 2002 Grammy Awards, and during the band's set at a 2002 Winter Olympics concert, in addition to the group's PopOdyssey and Celebrity tour shows.
-Justin Timberlake has also sang the song solo on his Justified tour and The 20/20 Experience World Tour.
+Justin Timberlake has also sang the song solo on his Justified Tour and The 20/20 Experience World Tour.
 The group sang the opening bars of "Gone" at the beginning of their reunion medley at the 2013 MTV Video Music Awards where Timberlake was awarded the Michael Jackson Video Vanguard Award.